knaw-huc/ns/docs/README.md

 Formats like TEI, FoLiA and PageXML themselves define a vocabulary pertaining to textual structure and annotations.

 As our data comes from a variety of sources, we use a common basic vocabulary that is distinct but largely derived from the above.
+The vocabulary is formalised in [text.jsonld](../text.jsonld) and can be included in the JSON-LD context as <https://humanities.knaw.nl/ns/text.jsond>.

 ### Anatomy of a Web Annotation

-The following example shows a skeleton for a minimal web annotation:
+The following example shows an example web annotation:

 ```json
 {